sovrin-foundation/protocol/protocol.md

 1. Revoking

 ### Issuer Setup
-Issuers of Claims need four basic Ledger Objects before they can issue Claims:
+Issuers of Claims need three basic Public Objects before they can issue Claims:
 1. A public DID and Document
-3. Claim Definition
+1. Claim Definition
-4. Revocation Registry
+1. Revocation Registry

 #### Public DID and DID Document
 An Issuer is a well-known entity in the Sovrin ecosystem.
 They have a public DID that is referenced by their Claim Definitions and Revocation Registries.